LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 polynomial through existing data, which is then evaluated at the desired stage time to provide an inexpensive but (hopefully) reasonable prediction of the stage solution.
-Specifically, for most Runge-Kutta methods each stage solution satisfies
+Specifically, for most Runge--Kutta methods each stage solution satisfies

 .. math::
    z_i \approx y(t^I_{n,i}),